MicrosoftDocs/fabric-docs/docs/data-warehouse/warehouse.md

 Provide a new name in the dialog and select **Rename** to apply.

-When you rename a warehouse, the default dataset based on that warehouse is also automatically renamed.
+When you rename a warehouse, the default Power BI dataset based on that warehouse is also automatically renamed.

 ## Delete a warehouse